prdepinho/dot_game_engine/README.md

 )
 ```
 Show the outline of an entity.
 It is useful to know its bounds and where you have to place the mouse cursor
 in order to trigger its on_input method.
 Color is optional.
-It's default to white.
+It's default to black.

 ```